Skip to content

 Career Progression

 On completion of the apprenticeship the apprentice will have satisfied the requirements for registration as an Engineering Technician by the relevant professional engineering institution in accordance with the requirements of the Engineering Council as the registration body.
+The apprentice may choose to pursue professional qualifications with the ICE to achieve Chartered status.

 Fees

-Apprenticeship course fees are subject to the age of the apprentice, and the size of the company
+Apprenticeship course fees are subject to the age of the apprentice, and the size of the company.

-For employer’s with less than 50 employees who do not pay the apprenticeship levy and who take on an apprentice who is aged between 16-18 at the start of their apprenticeship, there will be no direct cost and the full training costs will be covered by Government funding.
+For employers with less than 50 employees who do not pay the apprenticeship levy and who take on an apprentice who is aged between 16-18 at the start of their apprenticeship, there will be no direct cost and the full training costs will be covered by Government funding.
 If the apprentice is aged 19+ the government partially subsides the training costs and the employer will need to pay 5% of the costs.
 In the case of this course, the fee would be £700.

 For an employer with more than 50 employees a 5% charge will be implemented regardless of the age of the apprentice which in this case would be £700.

-Please note that course fees are to be paid by the employer and apprentices cannot be asked to make a financial contribution toward their training.
+Please note that course fees are to be paid by the employer and apprentices must not be asked to make a financial contribution toward their training.

 To discuss apprenticeship course fees in more detail or for more information on recruiting an apprentice, please contact 01603 773365 or apprenticeships@ccn.ac.uk.